calaldees/teacherEducation/teacherEducation/_sessions.md

     * Hello World [Behaviour management in the computing classroom](https://helloworld.raspberrypi.org/articles/hw17-behaviour-management-in-the-computing-classroom) 2022
 6. How do you plan and assess for learning?
     * Hello World [Assessment in secondary computing](https://helloworld.raspberrypi.org/articles/hw12-insiders-guide) 2020 Alan O’Donohoe and John Woollard
-    * [COMPUTATIONAL THINKING TEST: DESIGN GUIDELINES AND CONTENT VALIDATION](http://dx.doi.org/10.13140/RG.2.1.4203.4329) 2015 Marcos Román-González
+    * [Computational Thinking Test: Design Guidelines And Content Validation](http://dx.doi.org/10.13140/RG.2.1.4203.4329) 2015 Marcos Román-González
     * [Review of computer-based assessment for learning in elementary and secondary education](https://doi.org/10.1111/jcal.12172) Shute and Rahimi 2016
 7. What does inclusion really mean?
     * [Guide to Inclusive Computer Science Education: How educators can encourage and engage all students in computer science](https://ncwit.org/resource/csedguide/) Microsoft + National Center for Women & Information Technology (NCWIT) 2019